The Best Deal Flow Comes From Your Network

 - Knowledge sharing

-⭐️Good examples: Vista Equity Partners displaying their commitment to executive team support
+⭐️Good example: Vista Equity Partners displaying their commitment to executive team support

 While social is also a distribution channel for content, these mediums also represent an opportunity to learn, share, and build – relationships, brands, communities – which can also generate deal flow.